maxwellb/rdm-qt-unix-signals/README.md

 ## Compatibility

-Tested with Qt 4.6 and 5.2 on Linux.
+Tested with Qt 5.11 on Linux.